R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/basic-listen-server.md

 ## Instructions

 To host a listen server on Northstar, go to the lobby and press the `Private Match` button to begin a private match.
 While this does allow you to host a server, other people won't be able to join it, so you'll need to port forward UDP port `37015` to allow other people to join.\
-On Northstar v1.12 and older, you'll need to also forward TCP port `8081`.
 If this works correctly, this should result in your server being displayed on the server browser, and other clients being able to connect to it.\
 ![screenshot select private match](https://raw.githubusercontent.com/R2Northstar/NorthstarWiki/main/docs/images/lobbyprivatematch.png)

 ## Server Configuration